IoannisTsirovasilis/common/packages/http-client/README.md

 - Customizable headers and query parameters
 - Handles JSON request and response
 - Easy to use and extend
+- Integrated logging for requests and responses (you can use the @fistware/logger)

 ## Installation